Installation#

 Testing PDielec#

 Open a git bash console.
-If you have installed Python using Anaconda then you need to ‘source activate’ the environment you have established before typing;:
+If you have installed Python using conda then you need to ‘source activate’ the environment you have established before typing;:

 cd Software/PDielec